 - Carefully consider the available options

-- Start following blogs related to your top choices
+- Start following blogs or podcasts related to your top choices

 - Once you’ve narrowed it down, join and participate in a few groups.
 (Facebook has great options!)

-If you do your homework, the next step will be much easier.
+If you do your homework first, the next step will be much easier.

 After following the first three steps, you’ve probably got a good idea of what you're looking for in a work-from-home business.
 If there's an idea that won't leave you alone, that's the one to move toward.
 Remember, you can pivot or change direction entirely later if your first choice doesn't turn out to be all you hoped it would be.